spiral/docs/stempler/expert.md

 </html>
 ```

-> Element "templater:use" is just an alias for short "use" tag.
+> Element "dark:use" is just an alias for short "use" tag.